Aayuti/kira_version_one/README.md

 # kira_version_one

-A new Flutter project.
+Kira is an app for mental health and wellbeing developed in Flutter using Supabase as the relational database system.

+#screenshots of the app

-## Getting Started
+# Getting Started

 This project is a starting point for a Flutter application.